reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 In the Python version, we create a function called `play_alice` and spawn it as a concurrent thread, which begins running in the background with `alice.start()` on line 55.

 `play_alice` sends Alice's RPC handle and her participant interact interface to the server with `rpc_callbacks`.
-The interface includes methods and values created by `player('Alice')`, and adds an additional `wager` value which is set to the result of `rpc('/stdlib/parseCurrency', 5), as well as setting a deadline of 10.
+The interface includes methods and values created by `player('Alice')` and adds an additional `wager` value which is set to the result of `rpc('/stdlib/parseCurrency', 5), as well as setting a deadline of 10.

 Bob's interface is likewise defined and spawned as another thread, which also begins running concurrently on line 69.
 In Bob's case we add an `acceptWager` method to his participant interact interface.
 His function is more complex, because we delay creating his contract handle until this time, so that the main thread does not block waiting for Alice's contract information to resolve.
 This separation is not necessary in JavaScript thanks to JavaScript Promises.